ignasdamunskis/passive-events-support/README.md

 <script type="text/javascript" src="node_modules/passive-events-support/dist/main.js"></script>
 ```

-If you want to debug which event listeners are being updated, pass second argument after event list:
+If you want to debug which event listeners are being updated, pass `true` as the second argument after the event list:

 ```js
 import { passiveSupport } from 'passive-events-support/src/utils'